 Now we want to sort the names regardless of capitalization.
 Apparently in older versions of Grails it was possible to do:

 but according to GRAILS-8182 that is no longer possible in Grails 2.x, and will not be making a comeback.
 The order method now expects a org.hibernate.criterion.Order object, instead:

 Unfortunately, this approach does not seem to play well with properties nested within a child/parent closure, as we have above.
 Explicitly calling child.name in the method does not appear to work either.
 Instead, we will get the exception:

 org.hibernate.QueryException: could not resolve property: name of: Parent

-This seems to be one of the points made in the comments of GRAILS-3911
+This is one of the points made in the comments of GRAILS-3911.

 One potential workaround for this is to leverage Hibernate’s createAlias call, and replace our child closure with dot-notated properties: